 Committed to Green

-In September of 2008, the Shorenorth co-op board renewed its promise to “think globally and act locally.”
+In September of 2008, the Shorenorth Co-op Board renewed its promise to “think globally and act locally.”
 We started by establishing a “Green Team.”
 This team examined the school’s classrooms from top to bottom to ensure environmentally friendly practices and a safe and healthy setting for our families.
 The team’s first recommended change, a shoe-free policy, was implemented in order to avoid tracking harmful chemicals from the outdoors onto the floors where the kids crawl and play.
-Air quality was also addressed by using a VOC-free paint product for painting the classrooms and using building materials that do not off-gas harmful fumes.
+Air quality was also addressed by using a VOC-free paint product for painting the classrooms and using building materials which do not off-gas harmful fumes.

 In October of 2008, the Green Team requested a visit from the Local Hazardous Waste Management Program in King County.
 A representative from the program came to the school and looked at everything from cleaning products to art supplies.
 Several recommendations were made, and the program provided the school with a $500 matching fund voucher to be used toward improving the school environment.
 With these funds, Shorenorth purchased HEPA filter vacuums and replaced hazardous cleaning supplies with non-toxic alternatives.